costajob/app-servers/README.md

 ### Java
 [Java](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html) 7 Ubuntu's default JDK is used.
-I get two SUN certifications back in 2006 and found out the more i delved into Java the less i liked it.
+I get two Sun certifications back in 2006 and found out the more i delved into Java the less i liked it.
 Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2015) and some smart folks have invested on it since the 90ies.

 ## Benchmarks